 Impact Level of Significance Before Mitigation Mitigation Measure Level of Significance After Mitigation Threshold 3: Wetlands PS BIO-2: Aquatic Resources Delineation (see above).
 BIO-3: Aquatic Resources Permitting (see above).
 LS Threshold 4: Native Resident or Migratory Fish or Wildlife Species PS BIO-1: Pre-Constructing Nesting Bird Surveys (see above).
-LS Threshold 5: Protecting Biological Resources LS NA LS Threshold 6: Habitat Conservation Plan LS NA LS Section 3.4, Cultural Resources and Tribal Cultural Resources Threshold 1: Historic Built Environment Resources PS CUL-1: Historical Evaluation.
+LS Threshold 5: Protecting Biological Resources LS NA LS Threshold 6: Habitat Conservation Plan LS NA LS Section 3.4, Cultural Resources and Tribal Cultural Resources · Threshold 1: Historic Built Environment Resources PS CUL-1: Historical Evaluation.
 In areas identified as having a Level 1 (red) sensitivity on the Sensitivity Map for Built Environment Cultural Resources in the EVSP Area (Figure 3) in the Cultural Resources Technical Report, projects with the potential to impact historical resources should be avoided or designed to ensure that the Project would not result in a significant impact.
 A Historical Resources Assessment Report shall be completed for properties to assess impacts to individual resources and the district.
 This Historical Resources Assessment Report shall be completed by an architectural historian who meets the Secretary of the Interior's Professional Qualifications Standards for Architectural History and shall consider mitigation measures that take all prudent and feasible measures to minimize harm.
-Significance evaluations shall not be required if the historical resource has been evaluated for California Environmental Quality Act significance or for California Register of Historical Resources is becoming increasingly rare due to the loss of other similar resources.
-The Historical Resource is becoming increasingly rare due to the loss of other similar resources.
-The Historical Resources Assessment Report shall include an evaluation of whether the Project meets the Secretary of the Interior's Dadards.
+Significance evaluations shall not be required if the historical resource has been evaluated for California Environmental Quality Act significance or for California Register of Historical Resources Is becoming increasingly rare due to the loss of other similar resources.
+The Historical Resources Assessment Report shall include an evaluation of whether the Project meets the Secretary of the Interior's Soft other similar resources.
+The Historical Resources Assessment Report shall include an evaluation of whether the Project meets the Secretary of the Interior's Standards.
 New construction in a historic district shall also be reviewed to ensure that it meets the standards so that it shall not have an adverse impact (including visual impacts or impacts to setting).
 LS